 Hi.
 I am Bharath Vallabha.
 Welcome to my blog.

 Since I was a teenager I was interested in questions such as: Who am I?
 What is reality?
 How do we know anything?
 What is the mind and how is it related to the body?
 What is science, religion, spirituality?

 The questions led to majoring in philosophy at Cornell, which led a PhD in philosophy at Harvard, which lead to teaching at Bryn Mawr College.
-Along the way I studied great thinkers and debates about materialism, dualism, naturalism, theories of ethics, political philosophy, art and religion, history of philosophy, and the meaning of life.
+Along the way I studied thinkers and debates about mind, knowledge, ethics, politics, religion, history of philosophy and the meaning of life.